 Each and every one of you can help in this effort by:

 - Spreading BNC’s eNEWS by sending an e-mail to firstname.lastname@example.org with the word “subscribe” in the subject list to ensure you receive your own personal copy, and also forwarding the eNEWS to every List Serve you’re on and every personal e-mail list you have with the same request about forwarding.
 And don’t forget Next Door and Facebook!

 - Attending BNC’s General Meetings and Forums and participating in the discussions and decisions.
 You are the most important part of this, and YOU are needed to help plan what comes next.
 BNC will send you notice of all meetings and events and we understand you can’t attend everything, but please, try to make as many as possible.

 Together, with your experience and knowledge, we can find a way to meet the challenges around the State taking away land use decision-making from locally elected governments and the impacts of climate change, while still maintaining and preserving urban biodiverse habitats, green open space, historic sites, diversity, and neighborhood values and neighborliness.
 Not an easy task, but we can do it, if we are united.

-We hope you will enjoy and learn from what’s in this issue.
-There is always much more to tell, but we just couldn’t fit everything in, so there will be much more to come.
-Please let us know how we are doing — what did you like (we always want to hear about that), but don’t forget we also need to hear about what you didn’t like, or where we made a mistake.
-We are also happy to hear your suggestions for articles on subjects that haven’t been covered, or articles/statements written by you, so please don’t hold back.
+It is our sincere hope that you will enjoy and learn from what’s in this eNews Fall Issue, and remember there is always much more to come.
+Please, we need to know how we are doing — what did you like (we always want to hear about that), but don’t forget we also need to hear about what you didn’t like, or where we made a mistake.
+We are also happy to hear your suggestions for articles on subjects that haven’t been covered, or receive articles/statements written by you, so please don’t hold back.